WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 ## En dashes

 En dashes are generally used to indicate a range of numbers, the minus sign, or negative numbers.
-Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for ranges.
+Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.

 Use an en dash indicate a range of numbers such as values or dates.
 Don't add spaces before and after the en dash.